yugabyte/yugabyte-db/docs/content/preview/explore/indexes-constraints/_index.md

 type: indexpage
 ---

-Indexes in YugabyteDB are stored in a distributed manner just like tables.
-They are split into tablets and replicated.
-Updates to indexes are transactional which means that row updates and the corresponding index updates occur as a single transaction.
-Similar to tables, they are stored in [LSM](https://en.wikipedia.org/wiki/Log-structured_merge-tree) format as compared to the [B-tree](https://www.postgresql.org/docs/current/btree-implementation.html#BTREE-STRUCTURE) structure in PostgreSQL.
+As with tables, indexes in YugabyteDB are stored in a distributed manner - that is, they are split into tablets and replicated.
+Updates to indexes are transactional, which means that row updates and the corresponding index updates occur as a single transaction.
+Similar to tables, they are stored in [LSM](https://en.wikipedia.org/wiki/Log-structured_merge-tree) format, as opposed to the [B-tree](https://www.postgresql.org/docs/current/btree-implementation.html#BTREE-STRUCTURE) structure used by indexes in PostgreSQL.

 YugabyteDB supports most of the PostgreSQL semantics in [YSQL API](../../api/ysql/) and in [YCQL API](../../api/ycql/), most of Cassandra index semantics are supported including other improvements.